microgit-com/avram_scoped_id/README.md

   end
 end
 ```

-**scoped_id** is hardcoded for now due to how avram is built. so for now you need to have scoped_id on column.

 > Good thing to know is that variables in the query might fail due to they can be `Nil` - So use `needs` and set that in the query and if necessary with `.not_nil!`